ataboadanunez/meiga/README.md

 - G4Models:\
 Everything related to the Geant4 _DetectorConstruction_ which can be described in a general way independently of any application is stored in the _G4Models_.
 For example, definition of materials, compounds and their physical properties but also detectors are described as independent classes within _G4Models_.

+- IO:\
+Contains all functions related to the handling of Input/Output.

+- Utilities:\
+Contains functions and classes which are used by the rest of the framework.
+Examples are `Geometry` or the `Particle` class.

 The strcuture and workflow of the Meiga framework is shown in the diagram below.
 The _Meiga_ classes are represented in green while external packages (Geant4 and generators of input farticles) are represented in blue.
 The gray area shows the workflow of an _Application_.
 Arrows indicate the flow of information and whether a process is done automatically or can be configurable / done by the user.

 ![Workflow](src/Documentation/workflow.png)*Structure of the Meiga framework*